peterchain7/peterchain7.github.io/_posts/2022-05-19-owaspquiz.md

 **We are in.**
 -- -
 ## Stabilize shell.
-Now we have shell but it is not stable meaning if we press ctr+c the shell will lost then here are some of the steps.
+Now we have shell but if it is not stable meaning if we press `ctr+c` the shell will lost then here are some of the steps.

 ```bash
 $ python3 -c 'import pty;pty.spawn("/bin/bash")'